Previous tool: Spreadsheets

 Along with the ease of use, the tool proved to be extremely flexible for Moe and Boldt’s style of planning:

-“The different views we could turn on in Bench allow us to look in from the people view or the project list view.
-There are just endless ways to filter the information so that we can see it the way that we want to.”
+“The different views we could turn on in Bench allow us to look in from the people or project list view.
+There are endless ways to filter the information so that we can see it how we want to.”

-Being able to allocate your people, build project teams, and make updates from anywhere in the tool makes it easy to customize workflows and streamline the workforce planning process to the way you like to view information and make decisions.
+Being able to allocate your people, build project teams, and make updates from anywhere in the tool makes it easy to customize workflows and streamline the workforce planning process to how you view information and make decisions.

 Since updating roles and projects is now easy for the team at Boldt, the benefits of Bridgit Bench have evolved over time.
 Originally, it was just about having an easier way to do workforce planning.
 Now, though, the benefits have allowed Boldt to be more strategic as a business in general.

 “With Bridgit Bench, our meetings are less about getting the information into the system and more about strategy, which has been fantastic.
-We strategize on how to fill vacant roles on a project or where there might be pockets in our business where someone isn’t fully utilized.
-We can grab onto them and avoid hiring another person since we can see that someone has the capacity to take on some more work”.
+We strategize how to fill vacant roles on a project or where there might be pockets in our business where someone isn’t fully utilized.
+We can grab onto them and avoid hiring another person since we can see that someone can take on more work.”

 Jeremy Moe, Operations Manager, The Boldt Company

-By using Bridgit Bench, the Boldt team is able to facilitate collaboration on multiple fronts.
+Bridgit Bench allows the Boldt team to collaborate on multiple fronts.
 By getting more people into the system and engaging them in the workforce planning process, the team at Boldt can enable more productive conversations about their people planning across the entire organization.
 Moe tells us:

 “Initially, it felt like it was mostly on me, but it’s very easy to bring somebody in and have them utilize the system.
-I’m able to take a step back and have several key individuals in our group do some of the data entry and editing and maintenance of the system as we hear about new information that comes through on projects.
+I can take a step back and have several key individuals in our group do some of the system’s data entry editing and maintenance as we hear about new information that comes through on projects.
 I’ve been excited that I can take a step back and not have to be in the day-to-day management of Bench and watch the rest of the team take it on pretty easily.”

 Collaboration on data entry and editing isn’t where it stops; Boldt has found cross-functional value in Bridgit Bench, allowing for more strategic conversations with their Business Development and HR teams.
 Sparapani tells us:

-“HR and Business Development both have access to Bench and they can see the staffing changes as well as trends, and it leads to a conversation around business development and available resources and how that affects speeding up and slowing down in certain areas.
+“HR and Business Development both have access to Bench, and they can see the staffing changes as well as trends, and it leads to a conversation around business development and available resources and how that affects speeding up and slowing down in certain areas.
 HR can see the number of needed roles climbing and the number of available people not matching that and initiate the conversation [around recruiting].
-It creates a proactive engagement as opposed to a reactive one on hiring, which is more burdensome and more expensive.”
+It creates a proactive engagement instead of a reactive one on hiring, which is more burdensome and expensive.”

 Furthermore, since the entire enterprise is using Bridgit Bench, they’re able to share resources effectively across locations: